-NOTE: This program is suspended effective July 1, 2015
+NOTE: This program is deleted effective April 2017

 Most electronics technicians work with the big stuff—cell phone towers, TV and radio stations, satellite, traffic lights, power plant systems and more.
 You’ll spend most of your days in the field, installing, servicing and repairing equipment.
 It’s physical, hands-on work that requires good analytical skills and the ability to think on your feet.